 2. Standard Chartered BonusSaver account interest rates

 The Standard Chartered BonusSaver savings account used to offer the highest maximum interest rate on a savings account—7.88 % p.a.
-This maximum rate got reduced to 7.68% p.a. on 1 May 2024, following UOB’s own rate cut on their flagship savings account.
+This maximum rate got reduced to 7.68% p.a. on 1 May 2024 following UOB’s rate cut on their flagship savings account, and then got nerfed again to 6.05% p.a. on 1 Jan 2025.

-So while 7.68% p.a. is still pretty high, it isn’t easy to hit this maximum interest rate on the Standard Chartered BonusSaver.
-You’d need to fulfil all 5 requirements: credit your salary, spend on your credit card, pay 3 bills, invest, and buy insurance.
+While 6.05% p.a. sounds high, it isn’t easy to hit this maximum interest rate on the Standard Chartered BonusSaver.
+You’d need to fulfil all 4 requirements: credit your salary, spend on your credit card, invest, and buy insurance.
+Tough!

-Crediting your salary will get you an additional 2.00% interest.
-That’s not too bad a rate, but you have to be earning at least $3,000 per month to qualify for the bonus interest.
+Do note that you only get 1% interest for crediting your salary if you’re earning at least $3,000 per month.
 If you earn less, I suggest the OCBC 360 savings account instead—it’ll give you the same 2.00% p.a. interest on your first $75,000 for crediting a minimum salary of $1,800.

 Standard Chartered Bonus Saver